-Setting up a portfolio management office (PMO) to provide oversight to the plethora of projects and programmes in your organisation is no easy task.
+Setting up a portfolio management office (PMO) to oversee the plethora of projects and programmes in your organisation is no easy task.
 If you already have established a PMO, there may be areas for improvement you may wish to consider.
-There is plenty of information on what a PMO is, and toolkits are available.
-The practicality of setting one up vary and highly dependent on the type and maturity of the organisation.
+There is plenty of information PMOs, and various toolkits are available.
+The practicality of setting one up varies and is highly dependent on the type and maturity of the organisation.
 Here are a few practical tips from our experience that may help you and very least serve to think about how a PMO may be able to help.

 Build the Case

-Building a case for a PMO is important to provide a collective rationale for the organisation.
-Initially describing it as a PMO may lock you into a route map of preconceived ideas and may inhibit its implementation.
-In first instance discuss the challenges with key senior stakeholders openly.
+Building a case for a PMO is vital to provide a collective rationale for the organisation.
+Initially, describing it as a PMO may lock you into a route map of preconceived ideas and inhibit its implementation.
+In the first instance, discuss the challenges with key senior stakeholders openly.
 Responses will eventually start to build the evidence for a PMO.
 For example

 Are the benefits expected to realise?